Skip to main content

 CCRC Bankruptcies and the Resident Risk Landscape

 National bankruptcy trend.
 At least 16 CCRCs have filed for chapter 11 since March 2020, impacting over 1,000 families and resulting in approximately $190 million in lost entrance fees.
-These bankruptcies reveal a structural vulnerability in the CCRC model: entrance fees—often representing seniors' life savings—are typically used to fund operations and capital improvements rather than held in reserve.
+These bankruptcies highlight a vulnerability in the CCRC model: entrance fees—often representing seniors' life savings—are typically used to fund operations and capital improvements rather than held in reserve.
 When a CCRC files bankruptcy, those funds have been spent, and residents become unsecured creditors competing with trade vendors and other claimants for recovery.

 Entrance fee vulnerability under bankruptcy law.
 Under the Bankruptcy Code, residents of a bankrupt CCRC face significant risks beyond loss of their entrance fees.
 The Code permits executory contracts to be rejected in bankruptcy, meaning a bankrupt CCRC can theoretically refuse to permit a resident to stay in their apartment and can refuse to provide further services.
 While entrance fees might qualify as consumer claims entitled to priority treatment, residents would only receive a priority claim for $3,350—with the remaining amounts treated as general unsecured claims at the bottom of the distribution waterfall.